 - Less often mass spectra

-- Also X-ray, electron diffraction method, as well as microwave spectra, is used for.
+- Also X-ray, electron diffraction method, as well as microwave spectra.

 Normally stabilization of the ground ( trans-stilbene is more stable than its cis-counterpart: π–overlapping in coplanar trans-stilbene makes it more stable, o-hydrogens interact to force out (430) the benzene ring of the plane in cis-stilbene.
 No such π- overlapping so less stable) state shifts λ max to

 - shorter λ whereas stabilization of the excited state shifts λ max to longer wavelength.

 - Still, the more stable trans isomer absorbs at the longer wavelength

 The singlet excited state is a diradical and since the Franck-Condon principle demands that it have the same geometry as the ground state, stabilization of the radical on the side of the twisted benzene ring by benzylic resonance is sterically impeded, thus explaining the much higher energy level of the singlet excited state of the cis isomer.